***UPDATE: 1inch v2 Limit Orders now support Permit 712 - signed token approvals! Now you can create completely gas-less orders, with these tokens.

 Once you've set the target price for your DAI, you are good to go.

 ***Please note: Below the "Rate" field, there is "Inverse Rate" which adds convenience when calculating asset conversion rates.
-Also, know that limit orders work with ERC20 standard tokens, meaning that instead of ETH you'll have to use WETH.

 Click on 'Give permission to use XXX' and confirm the transaction in your wallet (this is only an approval, and requires a small gas fee);